Cole White: Return to baseball

 In June 2010 the Assistant Secretary of the Army, Thomas R. Lamont, gave White an early release from his 5-year active-duty commitment.
 He then rejoined the Pirates organization, who reassigned him back to the State College Spikes.
 At the end of his professional career, White would still owe three more years of service to the Army.
 In 2010, White had a batting average of .250 in 144 at-bats.
 In April 2011, White was promoted to Pirates' Single A-Advance team, the Bradenton Marauders.
 In May 2011 the Pirates moved White down from Bradenton to the Low-A West Virginia Power.
 At 26, White was the oldest player on the Power roster by more than two years.

-However, with the Power, he hit .288 with 23 RBIs in 35 games.
+However, with the Power, White hit .288 with 23 RBI in 35 games.
 Once Marauders first baseman Aaron Baker was dealt to the Baltimore Orioles - as part of the Pittsburgh Pirates' trade for Derrek Lee - on July 30, 2011, White returned to Bradenton.
 In his first 18 at-bats since being called-up, White posted at .440 batting average, going 8–18.

 White retired prior to the 2012 season.